 When a lender or an adviser recommends a mortgage, or when a lender gives a mortgage offer, they have to give you a mortgage illustration document which is tailored to your mortgage needs and explains:

-- your monthly repayments
+- Your monthly repayments

-- any fees or charges you have to pay upfront to get the mortgage
+- Any fees or charges you have to pay upfront to get the mortgage

-- the rate of interest or Annual Percentage Rate of Charge (APRC) and the type of interest (i.e. fixed or variable)
+- The rate of interest or Annual Percentage Rate of Charge (APRC) and the type of interest (i.e. fixed or variable)

-- what happens if interest rates rise and how this affects your repayments
+- What happens if interest rates rise and how this affects your repayments

-- if there are any special features of the mortgage, such as the ability to overpay or underpay
+- If there are any special features of the mortgage, such as the ability to overpay or underpay

-- if you can make overpayments to the mortgage and any penalties for doing so
+- If you can make overpayments to the mortgage and any penalties for doing so

-- what happens if you don’t want the mortgage any more, and
+- What happens if you don’t want the mortgage any more, and

-- the length of the reflection period (i.e. at least 7 days, or more depending on the lender).
+- The length of the reflection period (i.e. at least 7 days, or more depending on the lender).

 This document is usually known as the keyfacts Illustration (KFI).

 The ESIS document is similar to the KFI but will have more detail about the mortgage and the terms they’re offering you.

 While others might continue to give you an enhanced version of the existing KFI document with supplements of any additional information as needed until then.

 You will also get this document even if you decide to go with an execution only sale.

-How the Key Facts Illustration can help you
+How the keyfacts Illustration can help you

-The Key Facts Illustration document or the ESIS if that is given to you instead, makes it easy for you to compare the total cost of mortgages side by side because the documents contain the same information, usually presented in the same way.
+The keyfacts Illustration document or the ESIS if that is given to you instead, makes it easy for you to compare the total cost of mortgages side by side because the documents contain the same information, usually presented in the same way.

 For example, you can quickly compare monthly repayments, and what happens at the end of any introductory deal.

 Read our guide below to understand more about the different fees and charges that you need to compare.